Tekipeps/orderbook-ocr/README.md

 ## Running

-1. Ensure ffmpeg is installed on your system // ffmped is used to extract frames from the input video
+1. Ensure ffmpeg is installed on your system // ffmpeg is used to extract frames from the input video
 2. Run `pnpm install` to install dependencies
 3. Run `pnpm start` to start the script